artfulbytes/bots2d/README.md

         + The physics scale factor can be changed, but the span between min and max is still limited
     - Roughly approximated top-view physics
         + Sets Box2D gravity to 0 and uses [b2FrictionJoint](https://box2d.org/documentation/classb2_friction_joint.html) for friction.
+* Simulation speed fixed to real time
+    - No fast-forwarding or slowmotion.
 * Rendering
-    - No z-indexing, you must create objects in the order you want them rendered.
+    - No z-indexing, so you must create objects in the order you want them rendered.
 * No drag-and-drop GUI
-    - Everything is set up through code
+    - Everything is set up through code.
 * Performance
-    - To keep the code simple, it's not optimized for complex simulations (involving many objects)
+    - Not optimized for complex simulations (involving many objects)
-    - Simulation speed is limited to the frame rate, typically 60 Hz

 ## Getting started
 There is a testapp under ***testapp/***, which shows you how to use the framework.
 It